Filters out single-frame outliers based on movement speed. Spatial coordinates and confidence values at flagged rows are replaced with NA.

 A numeric value specifying the speed threshold, or "auto".

-If numeric: Observations with speeds greater than this value will have their spatial and confidence values replaced with NA.
+If numeric: Rows whose speed exceeds this value have their spatial and confidence values replaced with NA.

 If "auto": Sets threshold at mean speed + 3 standard deviations.